tonym128/ttech/_posts/2019-12-15-making-a-badge.markdown

 	<source src="/images/2019/11/code_taxis_to_the_future.mp4" type="video/mp4">
 </video>

-The second scene is now in the office, looking for the security screens.
-I had implemented the code for a Raycaster (think Wolfenstein) from some fantastic tutorials by Lode for the ESP8266 and porting the engine over and upgradeing from black and white was great.
+The second scene is now in the office, looking for the security keys.
+I had implemented the code for a Raycaster (think Wolfenstein) from some fantastic tutorials by [Lode](https://lodev.org/cgtutor/raycasting.html) for the ESP8266 and porting the engine over and upgradeing from black and white was great.
 Instead of using a ton of textures, I just went with colour bitmasking (taking away or adding certain colours to an existing bitmap).
 Adding the floor and ceiling add a lot visually to the scene.
 I was originally planning on going with a randomly generated level, but in the end I settled on a static level to store it in ROM and save precious memory.

 <video controls="controls" autoplay="autoplay" loop="loop" width="768" height="512">
 	<source src="/images/2019/11/code_badge_wolf.mp4" type="video/mp4">